dineshreddynaredla/react-book-repo/patterns/hooks.md

 # React Hooks - best thing since sliced bread?

+> Hooks are an upcoming feature that lets you use state and other React features without writing a class component - functions FTW.

-> Hooks is the latest pattern and experimental feature that's better than sliced bread ;).
+Hooks is the latest pattern and experimental feature that's better than sliced bread ;).
 Everyone used to go nuts over [Render props](/patterns/render-props.md) but now it's all hooks.
-Hooks are an upcoming feature that lets you use state and other React features without writing a class.

 They’re currently in React v16.8.0-alpha.0

 ![](/assets/Screen Shot 2019-01-22 at 15.18.11.png)